genestack/user-tutorials/source/guide/genestack-features.rst

 ..
 TODO: talk about scalability, different deployments and modularity ?

-Genestack is a platform to manage, analyse and visualize bioinformatics data, with a focus on next-generation sequencing and microarray data.
+Genestack is a platform to manage, analyse and visualize bioinformatics data, with a focus on next-generation sequencing (NGS) and microarray data.
 Genestack was built around several key concepts which are described below.

 Rich metadata system